Gerald R. Ford Carrier Strike Group returns to homeport concluding inaugural deployment

-The first-in-class aircraft carrier USS Gerald R. Ford (CVN 78), flagship of the Gerald R. Ford Carrier Strike Group (GRFCSG), returned to its homeport at Naval Station Norfolk, Nov.
-26, after successfully completing its inaugural deployment to the U.S. 2nd Fleet and 6th Fleet areas of responsibility.
+NORFOLK, Va. – The first-in-class aircraft carrier USS Gerald R. Ford (CVN 78), flagship of the Gerald R. Ford Carrier Strike Group (GRFCSG), returned to Naval Station Norfolk, after successfully completing its inaugural deployment throughout the Atlantic while conducting exercises and port visits with Allies and partners, Nov.
+26.

+The flagship set sail from Norfolk, Virginia, Oct.
+4, and traveled more than 9,275 nautical miles with GRFCSG.

-During the scheduled deployment, Ford operated with eight NATO Allies and partners to strengthen interoperability and interchangeability, conducting a range of maritime operations and exercises.
+During the scheduled deployment, Ford operated with eight Allies and partners, Canada, Denmark, Spain, France, Germany, the Netherlands, Finland, and Sweden, to strengthen interoperability, while conducting a range of maritime operations and exercises.

 While deployed, GRFCSG participated in Exercise Silent Wolverine, demonstrating high-end naval warfare and integrated NATO interoperability in the maritime approaches to Europe.
-Silent Wolverine was an opportunity for Ford to train and test capabilities under deployment conditions for the first time, while demonstrating the U.S. commitment to Allies and partners through seamless integration.
+Silent Wolverine was an opportunity for Ford to train and test capabilities while demonstrating the U.S. commitment to Allies and partners through seamless integration.

 The Sailors participating in Ford’s first deployment integrated multiple foreign nations’ ships into the strike group to operate together efficiently.